turningpoint1988/FCNsignal/README.md

 ### Output

-The outputs include the base-resolution prediction of inputs and the positions of potential binding regions in the genome (in bed format). <br/>
+The outputs include the base-resolution prediction of inputs and the positions of potential binding regions in the genome (bed format). <br/>
 We also provide the line plots of the above base-resolutiion prediction.